webuild-consortium/webuild-github-policies/README.md

    Policies and procedures for licensing consortium outputs, including default licenses, license selection criteria, and compliance requirements.

 6. **[Security and Compliance](docs/06-security-and-compliance.md)**
-   Security best practices, compliance requirements, and procedures for handling sensitive data and maintaining repository security.
+   Best practices for securing repositories, handling sensitive information, and meeting compliance requirements.

 7. **[Branching and Workflow](docs/07-branching-and-workflow.md)**
    Standardized Git workflows, branching strategies, and version control practices for the consortium.

+**Supporting Materials:**
+- The `docs/guides/` folder contains step-by-step guides for common tasks
+- The `docs/templates/` folder provides templates for new repositories

 ---